 In this visual research, we studied how shapes of plants are formed and how those natural patterns can be mixed with unconventional materials.

 Quite distinctively the diversity of shapes and patterns is manifested in various forms of flowers.
 Flowering plants appeared on our planet as a result of a mutation—in an ancestor of modern plants, an amount of genetic material doubled, and some of the extra genes changed their initial function, bringing about the new part of plants.

 Since their emergence, flowering plants spread across the planet surprisingly fast and now are a dominant plant group on Earth.
-Scientists have several theories about why that had happened, and one of the most important features for studying the evolution of plants is the flower shape.
-Comparing different arrangements of petals, sepals, carpels and stamens, biologists were able to trace back the origin of flowering plants and to pinpoint some of the predecessors of modern flora.
+One of the most important features for studying the evolution of plants is the flower shape.
+Comparing arrangements of petals, sepals, carpels, and stamens, biologists traced back the origin of flowering plants and pinpointed some of the predecessors of modern flora.

 For means of research, flowers are presented in their simplified form—floral diagrams, which allow seeing patterns and symmetry in the colorful chaos of a flower.
-The most noticeable patterns that can be seen in floral diagrams are bilateral and rotational symmetry.
-There is evidence that symmetry is an important clue for pollinators—insects and birds—and certain species prefer only one type of symmetry.
+The most noticeable patterns in floral diagrams are bilateral and rotational symmetry.
+There is evidence that they are important clues for pollinators—insects and birds—and certain species prefer only one type of symmetry.